Salem, West Virginia

 Salem is a city in Harrison County, West Virginia, United States.
 The population was 1,485 at the 2020 census.
 It is located at the junction of U.S. Route 50 and West Virginia Route 23; the North Bend Rail Trail passes through the city.
 Salem University is located in Salem.

 Geography

 Salem is located at (39.283411, -80.562731), along Salem Fork, a tributary of Tenmile Creek, in western Harrison County.
 According to the U.S. Census Bureau, the city has a total area of 1.34 sqmi, all land.

+Salem experienced devastating flooding in 1950, after which the United States Department of Agriculture was authorized by Congress in 1953 to carry out a program of flood prevention and erosion control for Salem Fork.

+The project was seven (7) earth dams along with land treatment measures to control flooding and soil erosion.

+In 1959, the project was recognized as the most outstanding in the nation and received the “Watershed Project of the Year” award.